tfpauly/privacy-proxy/draft-private-access-tokens.md

 ## Channel Security

 An attacker that can act as an intermediate between Mediator and Issuer communication can influence or disrupt the ability for the Issuer to correctly rate-limit token issuance.
-All communication channels MUST use server-authenticated HTTPS.
-Where appropriate, e.g., between Clients and Mediators, connections MAY mutually authenticate both client and server, or use mechanisms such as TLS certificate pinning, to mitigate the risk of channel compromise.
+All communication channels use server-authenticated HTTPS.
+Where appropriate, e.g., between a Mediator and an Issuer, connections might require or choose mutual authentication between both endpoints or use mechanisms such as TLS certificate pinning, to mitigate the risk of channel compromise.

 An attacker that can intermediate the channel between Client and Origin can observe a TokenChallenge, and can view a Token being presented for authentication